diyadave/SeeForMe/replit.md

 **Recent Success**: Core conversational features working perfectly!
 User tested with "hello my name is Diya", "I am feeling sad", and "someone scold me today" - all responded intelligently with proper name recognition and emotional support.

+**User PC Configuration**: User has Gemma3n:latest (7.5 GB) installed on their PC.
+When code is downloaded and run locally, it will use their Gemma3n model for responses instead of pattern matching.

 ## User Preferences

 Preferred communication style: Simple, everyday language.